schadenfred/proscrypt-koans/README.md

 2. Run a command inside your web container's shell

-Once you think you've correctly edited the code or run th ecommand, Go to your koans terminal and hit spacebar.
-If the koan passes, the terminal will move you to the next koan and so on.
+Once you've changed the code or run the command, go to your koans terminal and hit spacebar.
+If the koan passes, the terminal will move you to the next one.